Setting up SSL certificates from Self Service Portal

 clicking on close to continue

-Without Passphrase
+Without a Passphrase

 clicking on regenerate, uploading the enterprise CA cert and selecting does not have passphrase option